sam-marsh/mysh/README.md

 # mysh
-A very basic shell implementation in C, emulating the fundamental features of sh/bash.
+A shell implementation in C, emulating the basic features of sh/bash.